PhD Courses in Denmark

 Teaching methods:

-The course will be organized along lectures, dialogues and interactivity through workshops.
+The course will be organized through lectures, dialogues, and interactivity through workshops.

 The organizer of this course is Professor Finn Thorbjørn Hansen.